osoleole/nlp_mdj/QuA_test.md

 To play with the model go to [Colab](https://colab.research.google.com/drive/1GjgtpQVXLI7bA2OM5zndkZNgNrLNbZp-#scrollTo=JRm8XSAQ31Cn)

 Here are some copy-pasted test results from the Colab.
-The context-questions pairs were choosen by me from the Wiki, just to be interesting and reasonably hard.
+The context-questions pairs were choosen by me from the Wiki by chance just to be interesting and reasonably hard.

+##### In the output logs
+* answer - the answer text
+* start - starting position of the probable answer text in the context
+* end - ending position of the probable answer in the context
+* score - the confidence level of the answer

 #### Test 1
 ```